| Life, Death and the Blank Page - the Lure of WritingPublished author Jesse Blackadder gives us a great

 is the fact that it is extremely difficult to make a living

+from writing fiction in Australia.
 Although I wrote poems, short stories and even a (truly

 awful) attempt at a novel as a child, I wasn't conscious